-Our patient and family-centered care is centered on close collaboration with neurosurgery, interventional radiology, physiatry and other consulting services that offer highly specialized expertise in the care of complex critically ill patients.
+Our patient and family-centered care is centered on close collaboration with neurosurgery, interventional neuroradiology, physiatry, psychiatry, and other consulting services that offer highly specialized expertise in the care of complex critically ill patients.
 In addition, we work within a multidisciplinary team of nurses, case managers, nutritionists, occupational therapists, physical therapists, respiratory therapists, social workers and speech-language pathologists.

 What to Expect

 Whether in the Emergency Department or in the intensive care unit, our staff knows that families have a significant impact on the way patients respond to health and illness.
 Families provide a form of support that the patient care team cannot give.
 We believe healing is optimized when clinicians and patients/families partner to support our patients’ values and preferences.
-To this end, we do not have specific visiting hours in the Neurosciences Intensive Care Unit, but instead request that visiting be based upon the individual patient’s needs.
+To this end, we do not have specific visiting hours in the Neurosciences Intensive Care Unit, but instead request that visiting be based upon each individual.

 The care delivered in the Neurosciences Intensive Care Unit (NeuroICU) is unique.
 Patients who are critically ill due to arrhythmia, respiratory failure, trauma, and sepsis are complicated by the presence of neurologic disease.
 In addition to hemodynamic monitoring, the neurologic assessment can require monitoring of intracranial pressure or cerebral oxygen demand.
 Problems of fluid balance are complicated by problems of cerebral edema and endocrine abnormalities.
-Injury to the nervous system affects mind, body, and spirit.
-Thought processes affecting communication, movement, and sensation often result in drastic life changes.
+Injury to the nervous system affects the mind, body, and spirit.
+Changes in our ability to communicate, move, and feel often result in drastic life changes.
 Confusion, delirium, and aphasia contribute to already stressful situations.
 Therefore, collaboration within our multidisciplinary team is crucial in transitioning patients to general care and providing informational and emotional support to both patients and their loved ones.

 Supporting patients’ families is an important aspect of our care.
 Families are vital to our patient's progress and recovery, and we provide a wide array of resources for their support and education.
 As an example, the innovative Attending Nurse program has introduced a single nurse as a point person for patients and families throughout their hospital stay, including the complex transfer of care from the NeuroICU to the Neurosciences General Care Units.
 Please be sure to reach out to your attending nurse.